 Ultimately, gaining a better understanding of sharing conditions, could contribute to create a new, wider culture of sharing, which would also encompass the views of citizens.
 Only then, would global competition no longer be sacrificed at the cost of collaboration.
 Thus, we can start exploring what pressing societal issues a truly sharing science could solve.
 As the resources allocated to research dwindle, or are increasingly rationalised by political instances, the day where more open, less discriminate, ways of collaborating is taking place may be closer than expected.

-Go back to Why sharing matters special issue.
+Go back to the Special Issue: Why sharing matters